 Scholarly Commons Citation

 Barnett, Randy E., "Two Conceptions of the Ninth Amendment" (1989).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1268.
+1268.